 Begin the Installation

-When you install your turf, it’s often best to start in the middle of your room or field location.
+When you install your turf, it’s often best to start in the middle of your room.
 Use a chalk line to create straight lines and ensure the turf is oriented appropriately.

 Once you’ve found this center line, butt your turf together so it connects.
-When using turf rolls, put some weight seven feet from the center line in both directions.
+When using turf rolls, put some weight (at least 30 pounds) seven feet from the center line in both directions.
 This weight helps to stabilize the turf.

 As you install each roll, you’ll need to use a glue or adhesive product that’s appropriate for the product, and that’s approved by the manufacturer.
 Keep in mind that using adhesives that aren’t approved may void any manufacturer warranty.

 Each product will have its own directions when it comes to seam connections.
 Be sure to refer to the specific instructions for the product that you’re using.